 Member Position Meetings attended

-Neil Ritson Non-Executive Chairman 4 of 4
+Neil Ritson Non-Executive Chairman 3 of 3

-Jonathan Owen (resigned 10 Non-Executive Director 3 of 3

-November 2022)

-Fungai Ndoro Non-Executive Director 4 of 4
+Fungai Ndoro Non-Executive Director 3 of 3

-Charles Wood (appointed 10 Non-Executive Director 1 of 1
+Charles Wood Non-Executive Director 3 of 3

-November 2022)

 The Board is pleased with the high level of attendance and participation of Directors at Board meetings.
 At each Board meeting the Non-Executive Chairman, Neil Ritson, proposes and seeks agreement to the Board Agenda and ensures adequate time for discussion.